-We’ve partnered with the fantastic team behind the WPScan Vulnerability Database to bring you the real time information about what plugins are vulnerable so you can act accordingly.
-Oh, and the best part, it’s completely free (we’ve absorbing the cost of the vulnerability database license and enabling this amazing feature for free on all your websites)!
+Oh, and the best part, it’s completely free (we’ve absorbed the cost of the vulnerability database license and enabled this amazing feature for free on all your websites)!

 This is a total game changer for your maintenance workflow – knowing that a website has a known vulnerability is hard to ignore.
 When you log in to your dashboard, you will be able to see which plugin is vulnerable, what the issue is, and on what websites this plugin is active, i.e. what websites can be affected by this vulnerability.

 We look for a number of vulnerability updates and address issues like CSRF (Cross-Site Request Forgery), XSS (Cross-site scripting), RFI (Remote File Inclusion).
 That’s just to name a few.
 This way, we are able to detect the most recent security holes and notify you to act on the problem in a timely manner.

 We highlight the updates that contain vulnerability fixes, and if you hover over them, you will see a tooltip telling you exactly where the vulnerability lies.